Distribution-Free Model-Agnostic Regression Calibration via Nonparametric Methods: Numerical Experiments

 We evaluate our NRC algorithms on the standard 8 UCI datasets \citet{Dua:2019}.
-Part of the experiment results on representative benchmark models is given in Table \ref{tab:UCI-8}, while the full results are presented in Appendix \ref{subapd:uciDetail} due to space limit.
-The NRC column contains the best results Additional details on dataset description, hyperparameter selection, and early stopping criteria are given in Appendix \ref{subapd:uciDetail}.
+Part of the experiment results on representative benchmark models is given in Table \ref{tab:UCI-8}, and the full results are presented in Appendix \ref{subapd:uciDetail} due to space limit.
+Additional details on dataset description, hyperparameter selection, and early stopping criteria are given in Appendix \ref{subapd:uciDetail}.

 The result supports the competitiveness of our algorithm.
 In terms of MACE, our methods achieve the minimum loss on 6 out of 8 datasets, with the non-optimal results close to the best performance seen on other benchmarks.
-The rest metrics also witness our algorithms outperforming the benchmark models, with a superior result on 6 datasets in terms of AGCE, and 5 in terms of CheckScore.
-Note that even for the 3 datasets where our NRC algorithm does not achieve the best CheckScore (the empirical pinball loss), our performance is still competitive compared to the best score, while for some specific datasets (such as Energy and Yacht) we achieve a significant improvement over the CheckScore, which verifies the potential of our methods for the related downstream tasks..
+The rest metrics also witness our algorithms outperforming the benchmark models, with a superior result on 6 datasets in terms of AGCE, and 4 in terms of CheckScore.
+Note that even for the rest 4 datasets where our NRC algorithm does not achieve the best CheckScore (the empirical pinball loss), our performance is still competitive compared to the best score, while for some specific datasets (such as Energy and Yacht) we achieve a significant improvement over the CheckScore, which verifies the potential of our methods for the related downstream tasks.
+As for the Length metric (which evaluates the average interval length of a symmetric $90\%$ confidence interval), it is not easy to trade-off between the sharpness requirement and the coverage rate due to the fact that one can trivially sacrifice one for the other, so we omit the direct comparison.
+However, we can still observe that our NRC algorithm behaves reasonably well, with a stable coverage rate performance and a relatively sharp interval length amongst the rest benchmarks.

-\textbf{Bike-Sharing Time Series Dataset}
+\subsection{Bike-sharing time series dataset}

 This experiment explores the potential of our algorithm to quantify the uncertainty of the time series objective, where independent variables are aggregated in a sliding window fashion from the past few days.
 The Bike-Sharing dataset provided in \citet{fanaee2014event} is used to visually evaluate our proposed algorithm.
 Due to the limitations in the representation ability of the feed-forward structure, we instead deploy LSTM networks for the time series data.
 We design LSTM-HNN, which is an ordinary LSTM network followed by a fully connected layer with $2$ output units; and LSTM-NRC, whose regression model shares the same LSTM setting as LSTM-HNN except for the ending layer having only one output unit (without variance/uncertainty unit).
 For more details, see Appendix \ref{subapd:BikeEXPdetails}.